jonkelleyatrackspace/testvapi/README.md

 testvapi
 ========
-Test Value API script is meant to test your enterprise API for proper responses, headers, data, status codes, latency whatever!

-QE people can use this on the command line to get a status output of how many API calls are working or failed in unit-test style breakdown.

-DEVOPS people can set the graylog output to TRUE, then set this up in jenkins, crontab, or whatever to do continious testing with performance metrics about the status of your API 24/7.
+Testvapi is a small python suite which runs through your API does end-to-end API response verification.

+Just because your unit tests all pass != mean the applications external state will meet a particular criteria.

+Our goals are simple:
+1. Connect to an API from the viewpoint of a customer and run every operation
+3. Validate and all facets of the API response.
+4. Report all metrics to graylog for ops.

+Your QE people can test your applications using their console as a reporting tool.
+Your OPs people can run these tests from cron or another scheduler and get metrics on API performance 24/7 in graylog.

-The best part is, the syntax is so easy you don't have to be a programmer to write unit tests for your API.
+The best part is, the syntax is so easy you don't have to be a programmer to write your end to end tests.
-Now that's enterprise-easy isn't it!

-Here are some examples of its lexical syntax:
+A limited set of examples showing off lexical syntax:

 	  Scenario Outline: Get accounts
 		Given my request has the header "x-auth-token" with the value "xxxx-xxxx-xxxxx"